-If your landlord won't stop their behaviour, you can apply to the Landlord and Tenant Board.
+If your landlord won't stop their behaviour, you can apply to the (LTB).

-If the Board finds that your landlord has not been following the law, the Board can order your landlord to stop the behaviour.
+If the LTB finds that your landlord has not been following the law, the LTB can your landlord to stop the behaviour.

-The Board can also order your landlord to compensate you by paying you money or reducing your rent.
+The LTB can also order your landlord to compensate you by paying you money or reducing your rent.

-You must follow the right steps to get the Board to hear your case.
-And you will have to show evidence to the Board to prove that there is a problem.
+You must follow the right steps to get the LTB to hear your case.
+And you will have to show to the LTB to prove that there is a problem.

-It is best to apply to the Board within one year after the problem started.
-The Board can only give you money for problems going back one year before you applied.
-For example, if the harassment stopped after 6 months and you apply to the Board 10 months after that, you can only get compensation for two months.
+It is best to apply to the LTB within one year after the problem started.
+The LTB can only give you money for problems going back one year before you applied.
+For example, if the stopped after 6 months and you apply to the LTB 10 months after that, you can only get compensation for two months.

-The Board will look separately at each problem to figure out whether you have applied in time.
+The LTB will look separately at each problem to figure out whether you have applied in time.